tatankam/eventmap/README.md

-# EventRouteFinder 🗺️🔍
+# ReMap 🗺️🔍

-EventRouteFinder is a powerful and interactive event discovery platform designed to help users find relevant events along a custom travel route.
-By combining semantic similarity search on event descriptions with dynamic geospatial and temporal filtering, it provides personalized event recommendations visualized on an interactive map.
+Route Event Map, aka ReMap is a powerful and interactive event discovery platform designed to help users find relevant events along a custom travel route.
+By combining semantic similarity search on event descriptions with dynamic geospatial and temporal filtering, it pro,vides personalized event recommendations visualized on an interactive map.

 ---